 The Right button has several uses.

 Right-click to select any object.
 If, for example, the Full Camera tool is active, the left mouse button only allows you to click and drag to create camera views.
 You can select other object types such as text with the right mouse button.

 You can also use the right mouse button to open a context sensitive menu with additional editing commands.
+See "Contextual Menus" on page 13.

-The Middle button can be used to pan in floor plan viewTo close a tabbed view window, click on its tab using the middle mouse button.
-You can also program it to work as a double-click.
+The Middle button can be used to pan in most view types.
+To close a tabbed view window, click on its tab using the middle mouse button.
+You can also program it to work as a doubleclick.